neviim/Applying_EANNs_using_Python/README.md

 also slightly mutated in order to inject some more diversity into the population.
 The newly created population of cars then tries to navigate the course again and the process of evaluation, selection, recombination and mutation starts again.
 One complete cycle from the evaluation of one population to the evaluation of the next is called a generation.

 Methods listed above (evaluation, selection and recombination) are adopted from [DEAP](https://github.com/DEAP).
 The same with tools necessary to build data structures used in algorithm.
 The entire code related with algorithm can be found at [Modules/AI/Genetics/](Modules/AI/Genetics/).
-The operation of this class can be modified  by changing parameters in [Modules/Settings/settings.pyModules/Settings/settings.py](Modules/Settings/settings.py) module (methods are also considered as parameters).
+The operation of this class can be modified  by changing parameters in the "settings.py" module located at [Modules/Settings/](Modules/Settings/) (methods are also considered as parameters).
 You can choose method from DEAP library (by default) or create your own.

 ## User Interface